 Interior Colors and Parts

 The original DeLorean came with the option of either black or gray interiors.
 The color of a DeLorean interior is determined by the color of the dash, seats and console, all of which should be the same.
-The earliest known car with a gray interior is VIN 2436, though volume production of gray interior cars did not start until VIN 2973.
+The earliest known cars with a gray interiors are VIN's 2436 - 2441, though volume production of gray interior cars did not start until VIN 2973.

 Typical black interior car